A maximum principle argument for the uniform convergence of graph Laplacian regressors: Introduction

-for all $u:\mathcal{M}_n \to \R$. \nc When $F$ corresponds to quadratic \nc loss, the graph PDE \eqref{graphPDE} turns out to be a linear equation, but for general $F$ this is not the case.
-We use a maximum principle argument at the graph level to find $L^\infty$ bounds of the difference between the solution to the graph PDE and a function at the continuum level $v: \M \rightarrow \R$ which solves an analogous homogenized PDE on $\M$.
-The proposed maximum principle (see Proposition \ref{prop:maxpple} below) allows us to handle any sufficiently smooth, strictly convex $F$.
+To answer these questions we exploit properties of the graph Laplacian, and in particular a \textit{maximum principle} argument at the graph level to prove that the solution of \eqref{graphPDE1} converges \textit{uniformly} towards the solution of an analogous homogenized partial differential equation on $\M$ with probability one (homogenized in $x$ and $y$).
+We provide explicit rates of convergence with high probability in terms of the number of samples $n$, the parameter $\veps$ controlling data connectivity in the graph, and the parameter $\beta$ controlling the strength of regularization; our rates turn out to be essentially minimax optimal (see the discussion at the end of section \ref{sec:litera}) \nc.
+The proposed maximum principle (see Proposition \ref{prop:maxpple} below) allows us to handle any sufficiently smooth, strongly convex \nc $F$.
 We also provide a characterization for how $\beta$ must scale with $n$ in order to recover, in the large data limit, a modified trend $\mu_f$ which depends on $\mu$ and on the function $f$.
-Indeed, unless the function $F$ is quadratic (i.e. $f$ is linear), in the regime $n \rightarrow \infty$, $\beta:= \beta_n\rightarrow 0$ the trend $\mu$ may not be recovered, unless further assumptions on the distribution of the noise $\xi$ are imposed.
+Indeed, unless the function $F$ is quadratic (i.e. $f$ is linear), in the regime $n \rightarrow \infty$, $\beta:= \beta_n\rightarrow 0$ the trend $\mu$ may not be recovered, unless further assumptions on the distribution of the noisy labels are imposed.
 We provide uniform rates of convergence towards the modified trend.
 Stated in another way, we provide quantified asymptotic consistency estimates for this class of non-parametric regression algorithms.
+Our estimates will be decomposed into sample error (analogous to variance) and approximation estimates (analogous to bias).
+Our arguments to bound the sample error are essentially as difficult for the quadratic $F$ as for the general $F$ (and the maximum principle and monotonicity of $f=F'$ will be key to show this).
+For the approximation part, we will separate the analysis for the quadratic case from the general case, as a richer set of tools is available in the quadratic case. \nc